Making life better for people in poverty

 From support and advice on topics like mental health and financial struggles, to helping people secure employment - we’re here to care for people while they navigate the impact that poverty and hardship can have.

-Spreading joy to underpriviledged children
+Spreading joy to children at Christmas.

 We’re here for the community